felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 * Apply custom styling witg CSS

 ## Installation

 To be able to execute this samples you will require a copy of Catalog Explorer.
 You can get a Docker version of Catalog Explorer.
 To run this simply type:

 ```shell
 docker compose up
 ```

-If decide not to use docker then you will need to manually install all the dependencies.
+If you decide not to use docker then you will need to manually install all the dependencies (Postgres 15, Java 17, Tomcat 10).

-<strong>NOTE:</strong> If you are using a Catalog Explorer instance that has been installed and configured with ERDAS
-APOLLO, you can skip over this section.

 Follow these steps to configure a standalone instance of Catalog Explorer.